mjopenglsdl/small3d/BUILDING.md

 	cmake -DWITH_GLFW=1 ..
 	cmake --build .

 The above mentioned steps are for a 32-bit debug build.
 With the appropriate modifications and using 64-bit dependencies, a 64-bit build can be produced.
 The unit tests can be run by executing *small3dTest.exe* in *build/bin*.
+For building your own project, you need the files from the *build/include* directory, the libraries from the *build/lib* directory and the dlls from the *build/bin* directory.
+If you are using cmake, the modules in *small3d/cmake* can be useful, as well as the *small3d/FindSMALL3D.cmake* module.
+The branches of the [Avoid the Bug](https://github.com/dimi309/AvoidTheBug3D) game's repository are examples of the various ways in which small3d can be deployed.

 MacOS
 -----